Horagalles: Characteristics and functions

 Idols of Horagalles are made of wood and have a nail or spike and a piece of flint in the head.
-He has a hammer called Wetschera, Aijeke Wetschera, or Ajeke veċċera, "grandfather's hammer."
+He has a hammer called Wetschera, Aijeke Wetschera, or Ajeke veċċera 'grandfather's hammer'.
+The Lule Sámi people built a stage for the idol of Horagalles holding a hammer, while one description states that Áddjá's tree had to be out of birch and be set upside down.